-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

 - Have blood work checked as you have been told by the doctor.
 Talk with the doctor.

 - This drug may affect certain lab tests.
-Be sure your doctor and lab workers know you take this drug.
+Tell all of your child’s health care providers and lab workers that your child takes this drug.

-- If you have high blood sugar (diabetes), you will need to watch your blood sugar closely.
+- If your child has high blood sugar (diabetes), you will need to watch your child’s blood sugar closely.

 - This drug may stain contact lenses.

 - Birth control pills and other hormone-based birth control may not work as well to prevent pregnancy.
-Use some other kind of birth control also like a condom when taking this drug.
+Be sure your child uses some other kind of birth control also, like a condom, when taking this drug.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Flu-like signs.